skerr17/computer-infrastructure-assessment/README.md

 By Stephen Kerr

 ## Purpose of this Repository
-This Repository contains my sumission for the assessments for the Module Computer Infrastructure for my HDIP in Computing and Data Analytics.
+This Repository contains my submission for the assessment for the Module Computer Infrastructure for my HDIP in Computing and Data Analytics.

 The purpose of this assessment is to allow me to demonstrate my achievement of the module learning outcomes.